shakacode/react_on_rails/README.md

 The outer `{...` is for the [JSX spread operator for attributes](https://facebook.github.io/react/docs/jsx-in-depth.html#spread-attributes) and the innner `{...` is for the [Spread in object literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator#Spread_in_object_literals).

 #### Use Cases
+##### Heroku Preboot Considerations
+[Heroku Preboot](https://devcenter.heroku.com/articles/preboot) is a feature on Heroku that allows for faster deploy times.
+When you promote your staging app to production, Preboot simply switches the production server to point at the staging app's container.
+This means it can deploy much faster since it doesn't have to rebuild anything.
+However, this means that if you use the [Define Plugin](https://github.com/webpack/docs/wiki/list-of-plugins#defineplugin) to provide the rails environment to your client code as a variable, that variable will erroneously still have a value of `Staging` instead of `Production`.
+The `Rails.env` provided at runtime in the railsContext is, however, accurate.

 ##### Needing the current URL path for server rendering
 Suppose you want to display a nav bar with the current navigation link highlighted by the URL.
 When you server-render the code, your code will need to know the current URL/path.
 The new `railsContext` has this information.
 Your application will apply something like an "active" class on the server rendering.